mahrtayyab/tweety/docs/basic/singing-in.rst

     print(app.user)

-- By running this code , the Tweety will login to Twitter using the ``username`` and ``password`` provided , and if the request was successful , the authentication cookies obtained from response will be saved in ``session.json`` (filename is subject to the name of session) file in your current directory
+- By running this code , the Tweety will login to Twitter using the ``username`` and ``password`` provided , and if the request was successful , the authentication cookies obtained from response will be saved in ``session.json`` (filename is subject to the name of session) file.

 Singing In using Cookies
 ----------------------------